ansemjo/speedtest-plotter/README.md

 # speedtest-plotter

-This is a collection of scripts, which takes internet speedtest measurements against the speedtest.net network with [taganaka/SpeedTest](https://github.com/taganaka/SpeedTest) and plot them with [gnuplot](http://gnuplot.sourceforge.net).
+This is a collection of scripts, which takes internet speedtest measurements against the speedtest.net network with [taganaka/SpeedTest](https://github.com/taganaka/SpeedTest) and plots them with [gnuplot](http://gnuplot.sourceforge.net).
 A crontab schedule is used to automate measurements every couple of minutes and save them to a database.
 The results can be displayed through a simple Flask webserver.